zjswanson/Track-Selector/README.md

 ## Setup/Installation Requirements

 * _Clone repository from GitHub and run index.html from any browser.
 Enjoy_
-*_Additionally hosted on Github through gh-pages.  view at :
+*_Additionally hosted on Github through gh-pages.  view at: https://zjswanson.github.io/Track-Selector/_
-_